justinpombrio/experiments/pl/notes/imports.md

-# Modules
+# Imports

-Thoughts on how I would design a module system.
+Thoughts on how I would design a module/import system.
 A few very simple systems:

 - `dependency` declares an external dependency, saying where to load from.
 - `import` loads an internal or external dependency as a module.
 It converts